alexgabbour/project-a/README.md

 To install dependancies:

-pip install pip-requirements.txt
+pip install -r requirements.txt
-sudo apt install bash-requirements.txt

-*Run these commands within a venv
+*Run this command within the virtual environment